 One of the best parts about purchasing a Japan Rail Pass for our trip to Japan was that Julia and I could take day trips from our base in Kyoto on shinkansen bullet trains without the usual times associated with cross-country transportation.
 Riding the shinkansen is an experience all to itself, and something I would recommend that all visitors to Japan try.
 Having traveled all across Europe on trains, I’ve developed a fawning admiration for transport by rail.
 The Japanese trains and shinkansen have taken my love to an entirely new level.
-So much so, that I plan on devoting an entire post to traveling by train in Japan.
+So much so, that I devoted an entire post to traveling by train in Japan.

 For day two of our trip to Japan, Julia and I decided to visit Miyajima Island for a day trip from Kyoto.
 To get to Miyajima, we took an early morning shinkansen to Hiroshima (1:30), then a local train to Miyajimaguchi (0:30), before hopping on the JR ferry to Miyajima Island (0:15).
 The total travel time was about 2 hours 45 minutes.
 After day of rain and drizzle for our first day in Japan, it was really nice to see clear blue skies for our visit to Miyajima.